Why Property Mentoring Matters: The Complete Guide (2020)

 Going through LinkedIn means that you can scour your contacts for someone who is interested in what you want to know and you can create more organic conversations over this platform.

-By commenting on people’s posts and shares, you can get a better idea of their personality and if you’d make a good fit together than if you just dived straight into asking to be mentored.
+By commenting on people’s posts and shares, you can get a better idea of their personality and if you’d make a good fit together than if you just dived straight into asking to be mentored. - Professional networking meetings and events are also a great way to meet potential mentors.

 You’ll know exactly who to avoid - because they’ll be over-zealously selling themselves as the best thing since sliced bread and the perfect person to mentor anyone to success.